Drivers in the Military in Pennsylvania

 The option to renew your license always exists, and military members may do so every 4 years.
 PennDOT will mail you a renewal form approximately 3 months before your license's expiration date.
 You must mail it back along with your renewal fee, which should be listed on your renewal form.
 You will then receive either a camera card for a photo license or an appropriately named "exempt from photo driver's license" camera card.
 Sign it and mail it back for processing.

-If you car remains registered in Pennsylvania while you're on active duty, you will be required to renew it annually.
+If you car remains registered in Pennsylvania while you're on active duty, you will be required to renew it every 1 year or 2 years.
 The state aids the process by allowing online registration renewals.
 It only takes minutes to complete, and the system accepts MasterCard, Discover, Visa, and American Express.

 You will not be required to have your vehicle annually inspected if you are stationed outside of Pennsylvania.
 Upon returning, however, you will have 10 days to get it inspected.